 was one of those people, showing faith in him from the moment he met him.
 However Oreus also realized the main reason he was brought

 aboard was because he came cheap.
 Plus, it didn’t hurt he was also an excellent shot with a bow, which he demonstrated to the Captain up front

 by hitting a shoe sitting on a fencepost two hundred feet away.

 “Grab that rope, lad, and throw it down.” yelled Roy Stoffer, a whiny third-year sailor with a sunburned complexion and scraggly blond hair.

 Roy’s red top and white pants were finally starting to show stains and signs of wear as he staggered around the deck half-drunk.
 “We don’t

 have all day.
 The sun’s settin’ and there’s land to be seen.”

-the crew.
+crew.
 The captain, however, was wise to his bids for attention and ignored them.
-In fact, he thought the captain was beginning to grow weary
+In fact, he thought the captain was beginning to grow weary of

-on solid ground for over thirty days.
-He felt a new wave of renewed energy course through his blood as he lifted the coiled anchoring rope on
+solid ground for over thirty days.
+He felt a new wave of renewed energy course through his blood as he lifted the coiled anchoring rope on which